 Market your efforts to the community with emphasis on the positive impact to the community and the environment;

 Actually go out and change a trend in Mother Nature;

 Follow up to see that Mother Nature actually responded in the way you and your advisors thought it would.
 If the conservation issue was easy to fix, the project would already have been done.
-This also distinguishes a Hornaday project from an Eagle Project.
-A Hornaday Project involves an on-going effort, whereas Eagle Projects cannot require continual monitoring.
+This also distinguishes a Conservation Service project from an Eagle Project.
+A Conservation Service Project involves an on-going effort, whereas Eagle Projects cannot require continual monitoring.

-If you’ve read this far, you may be asking, “How do I get started on the road to a Hornaday Badge or Medal?”
+If you’ve read this far, you may be asking, “How do I get started on the road to a Distinguished Conservation Service Badge or Medal?”
 Below is a brief checklist of the steps you need to take to get started.

 Click each link to read and/or hear about Conservation Projects

 Outdoor Programs Office1714 Everett StreetAlameda, CA 94501(925) 674-6100.

 GGAC Service Center6601 Owens Drive, Suite 100Pleasanton, CA 9458(925) 674-6100Monday – Friday: 9:00am – 5:00pm

 Pleasant Hill Scout Shop508 Contra Costa Blvd, Suite K2Pleasant Hill, CA 94577(925) 674-8500

 © 2022 All rights reserved.
 Golden Gate Area Council, BSA